BrainMaestro/composer-git-hooks/README.md

 # composer-git-hooks
 [![Travis](https://img.shields.io/travis/BrainMaestro/composer-git-hooks.svg?style=flat-square)](https://travis-ci.org/BrainMaestro/composer-git-hooks)
 [![Packagist](https://img.shields.io/packagist/v/brainmaestro/composer-git-hooks.svg?style=flat-square)](https://packagist.org/packages/brainmaestro/composer-git-hooks)
 > Manage git hooks easily in your composer configuration.
 This package makes it easy to implement a consistent project-wide usage of git hooks.
+Specifying hooks in the composer file makes them available for every member of the project team.
+This provides a consistent environment and behavior for everyone which is great.

 ## Install